 Q: Can you address the tension between providing preliminary data to demonstrate potential project feasibility and the statement that NAM is not looking to fund existing projects?
-[Added 2/3/21]

 Q: Are you also interested in funding basic science projects or your interest is mostly on the more clinical projects?
-[Added 2/3/21]

 A: Yes, basic science projects are eligible provided that they are related to healthy longevity.
 In Section I of the application, the applicant should clearly explain how the project could help promote health as people age.
 The NAM has funded ideas and projects across a wide range of disciplines.
 To view the NAM Catalyst Award winner profiles, please visit this web page.

 Catalyst Award Details